 - Add fresh cilantro for garnish and serve immediately!

-- Add butter lettuce, tomatoes, avocado, guacamole, salsa, or whatever your favorite taco toppings are.
+- Assemble tacos with tofu veggie mix, butter lettuce, tomatoes, avocado, guacamole, salsa, or whatever your favorite taco toppings are.
 Enjoy!

 Our favorite avocado chipotle sauce would be delicious drizzled over the top if you want an extra spicy kick!